-Only holders of record of the Company's Common Stock, no par value ("Common Stock"), on March 1, 2024 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
-On that date, 73,689,247 shares of Common Stock were outstanding and entitled to vote.
+Only holders of record of the Company's Common Stock, no par value ("Common Stock"), on March 1, 2023 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
+On that date, 37,431,956 shares of Common Stock were outstanding and entitled to vote.
 Each shareholder has one vote per share on all matters coming before the Annual Meeting.
 The shareholders of the Company do not have cumulative voting rights in the election of directors.
 Abstentions or "withhold" votes, as applicable, and broker non-votes are not counted in determining the number of votes required for the election of a director or passage of any matter submitted to the shareholders.
 Abstentions or "withhold" votes and broker non-votes are counted for purposes of determining whether a quorum exists.
 For more information regarding broker non-votes, see "What is a broker non-vote?" below.

 To ensure the presence of a quorum, please vote over the Internet, by telephone or by mail as instructed in these materials as promptly as possible.
-If a shareholder executes and returns a proxy card, but does not specify otherwise, the shares represented by the shareholder's proxy will be voted: (i) for the election of each of the three director nominees listed below under "Election of Directors"; (ii) for the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024; (iii) for the advisory approval of the compensation of the Company's named executive officers as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission (the "SEC"); and (iv) in the discretion of the person or persons voting the proxies, on such other business as may properly come before the Annual Meeting or any adjournments thereof.
+If a shareholder executes and returns a proxy card, but does not specify otherwise, the shares represented by the shareholder's proxy will be voted: (i) for the election of each of the three director nominees listed below under "Election of Directors"; (ii) for the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2023; (iii) for the advisory approval of the compensation of the Company's named executive officers as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission (the "SEC"); (iv) for the advisory approval of once every year as the preferred frequency for advisory votes on executive compensation; and (v) in the discretion of the person or persons voting the proxies, on such other business as may properly come before the Annual Meeting or any adjournments thereof.